Leaving Neverland

 Leaving Neverland is a 2019 documentary television film directed and produced by Dan Reed.
-The documentary focuses on two men, Wade Robson and James Safechuck, who allege they were sexually abused as children by the American singer Michael Jackson.
+It focuses on Wade Robson and James Safechuck, who say they were sexually abused as children by the American singer Michael Jackson.

-Following its premiere at the Sundance Film Festival on January 25, 2019, Leaving Neverland was broadcast in two parts on HBO; a shortened version was broadcast on Channel 4 in the United Kingdom in March 2019.
-The film received critical acclaim, winning the Primetime Emmy Award for Outstanding Documentary or Nonfiction Special, but mixed reviews from viewers.
+Following its premiere at the Sundance Film Festival on January 25, 2019, Leaving Neverland was broadcast in two parts on HBO.
+In March 2019, a shortened version was broadcast on Channel 4 in the UK.
+Leaving Neverland received acclaim, winning the Primetime Emmy Award for Outstanding Documentary or Nonfiction Special, but garnered mixed reviews from viewers.

 Leaving Neverland triggered a media backlash against Jackson and a reassessment of his legacy.
-However, it boosted sales of his music.
-Some dismissed the film as one-sided and questioned its veracity; Jackson's estate condemned it as a "tabloid character assassination", while Jackson's fans organized protests.
+However, it also boosted sales of his music.
+Jackson's estate condemned it as a "tabloid character assassination", while Jackson's fans organized protests.
 A number of rebuttal documentaries seeking to refute the allegations were released.
-In February 2019, the Jackson estate sued HBO and later won their case against HBO for breaching a non-disparagement clause from a 1992 Jackson concert contract by distributing the film.
-A sequel, Leaving Neverland 2: Surviving Michael Jackson, premiered on March 18, 2025.
+In February 2019, the Jackson estate successfully sued HBO for breaching a non-disparagement clause by distributing the film.
+Leaving Neverland 2: Surviving Michael Jackson premiered on March 18, 2025.

 Synopsis

-Director Dan Reed described Leaving Neverland as a "study of the psychology of child sexual abuse, told through two ordinary families ... groomed for twenty years by a pedophile masquerading as a trusted friend."
-In the film, Wade Robson and James Safechuck allege that Jackson sexually abused them when they were children–Safechuck from 1988 to 1992 and Robson from 1990 to 1996.
-They give graphic descriptions of Jackson's alleged sex acts, including masturbation, oral sex and anal sex, which they say took place at his home, Neverland Ranch, and other locations.
+The director, Dan Reed, described Leaving Neverland as a "study of the psychology of child sexual abuse, told through two ordinary families ... groomed for twenty years by a pedophile masquerading as a trusted friend."
+In the film, Wade Robson and James Safechuck say that Jackson sexually abused them when they were children–Safechuck from 1988 to 1992 and Robson from 1990 to 1996.
+They give graphic descriptions of Jackson's the sex acts in which they say Jackson engaged, including masturbation, oral sex, and anal sex, which they say took place at his home, Neverland Ranch, and other locations.

-Robson and Safechuck claim that Jackson said these acts were "romantic," and that they did not realize they were inappropriate until adulthood.
+Robson and Safechuck claim that Jackson said these acts were "romantic", and that they did not realize they were inappropriate until adulthood.
 Safechuck also claims that Jackson took him shopping for an engagement ring and later held a mock wedding.
-Safechuck alleges that around the time of Jackson's criminal trial in 2005, he told his mother that Jackson "wasn't a good person."
-Safechuck asserts to have begun therapy in 2013, thus recalling his trauma for the first time.
-Safechuck's mother Stephanie describes feeling elated and dancing upon hearing of Jackson's death in 2009: "'Oh thank God, he can't hurt any more children!'
+Safechuck states that around the time of Jackson's criminal trial in 2005, he told his mother that Jackson "wasn't a good person".
+Safechuck says he began therapy in 2013, thus recalling his trauma for the first time.
+Safechuck's mother, Stephanie, describes feeling elated and dancing upon hearing of Jackson's death in 2009: "'Oh thank God, he can't hurt any more children!'
 Those were my thoughts."
 Robson says Jackson told him to distrust women.
-Both men claimed that Jackson tried pushing them away from their families and "brainwashing" them.
-Jackson allegedly sent the two men love letters and set up security systems at Neverland to prevent other people from witnessing the abuse.
+Both men said that Jackson tried pushing them away from their families and "brainwashing" them, and that he sent the two men love letters and set up security systems at Neverland to prevent other people from witnessing the abuse.

 Safechuck says Jackson eventually replaced him with Brett Barnes; Robson claims he was replaced by the actor Macaulay Culkin, who is two years older, because Jackson preferred prepubescent boys.
+Culkin himself has always adamantly defended Jackson.
 Robson says he was given Jackson memorabilia as a child, and is photographed burning the items.